ultrasaurus/pandemic-pantry/cookbook/chocolate-sorbet.md

 # Chocolate Sorbet

+Ingredients

-2/3 cup cocoa powder
+- 2/3 cup cocoa powder
-2/3 cup semi-sweet chocolate (e.g. chocolate chips)
+- 2/3 cup semi-sweet chocolate (e.g. chocolate - chips)
-1 cup sugar
+- 1 cup sugar
-3 cups water
+- 3 cups water
-1 tsp vanilla
+- 1 tsp vanilla
-pinch of salt
+- pinch of salt

+Instructions

-Mix all but vanilla in a pot.
+1. Mix all but vanilla in a pot.
 Bring to a boil, whisking constantly.

-Refridgerate until chilled.
+1. Refrigerate until chilled.

-Whisk again to fluff it up.
+1. Whisk again to fluff it up.

-Freeze with ice-cream maker.
-(Depending on capacity use mutliple batches, yeilds 4 cups.)
+1. Freeze with ice-cream maker.
+(Depending on capacity use mutliple batches, yields 4 cups.)